Nernst–Planck equation: Simplifications

 where $F$ is the Faraday constant equal to $N_\text{A}e$; the product of Avogadro constant and the elementary charge.

 Applications

 Modelling the transport of charged chemical species, such as ions, in porous media is of great interest for many applications such as for electrochemical devices and nanoparticle movement in the subsurface.
-This can be achieved by solving the of the Nernst–Planck, Flow, and charge conservation equations.
+This can be achieved by solving the Nernst–Planck, Flow, and charge conservation equations.
 In fact, the Nernst–Planck equation is applied in describing the ion-exchange kinetics in soils.
 It has also been applied to membrane electrochemistry.